 Note: This post has been updated and incorporated into 10 Ways to Be a Better Learner – an essential read for the serious lifelong learner.

-Second, none of this is to imply that you need to take a cold, ruthless approach to managing your networks.
-Personally, I think both networks and learning benefit from a significant amount of chaos and complexity.
+Finally, nothing here is meant to imply that you should take a cold, ruthless approach to managing your networks.
+Personally, I think networks and learning both benefit from a significant amount of chaos and complexity.
 Nonetheless, within all that chaos and complexity, you can strive to carve out and build upon a set of key connections that contribute significantly to your focused learning efforts.